Self-employed mortgage loan: Is it possible?

 If your self-employment income fluctuates from year to year, lenders will generally use a 2-year average to calculate your qualifying income.
 Be prepared to explain any significant changes in income, such as:

-“Loan officers will use the worst-case scenario,” says John Meyer, loan expert and licensed MLO.
+“Loan officers will use the worst-case scenario,” says John Meyer, loan expert.
 “So if you made less in the most recent year, we will use a 12-month average, and if increasing year-over-year, then a 2-year average.”

-Working with a Certified Public Accountant (CPA) can help you organize your finances and present them in the best light to mortgage lenders.
+Working with a Certified Public Accountant (CPA) can help you organize your finances and present them in the best light to mortgage lenders, especially when having to meet 1099 mortgage requirements.

 Mortgage lenders typically use your net income (after deducting business expenses) to calculate your taxable income.
 They will determine if you have enough income to qualify for a mortgage by averaging your net income over 1-2 years based on your tax returns.